• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 Badam Kheer is a treat after a meal and an anytime refreshing beverage too!
 Badam Kheer also called Almond Kheer is a good alternate to regular kheer or payasam.
+This is one of my family favorites so I always end up making a big batch.
+I make popsicles with a small batch as kids love them.

 About Badam Kheer